 ~

-Nearing 70 and openly Gay since the mid-1960s, Scott Foster became politically active in his home state of Oklahoma after New York's Stonewall Police Riot in June of 1969.
+Now 72 and openly Gay since the mid-1960s, Scott Foster became politically active in his home state of Oklahoma after New York's Stonewall Police Riot in June of 1969.
 Scott remembers, "Even in conservative Oklahoma, Stonewall was a call to arms.
-The fact that New York City Gays would stand up and defend themselves against unwarranted police harassment gave us all the courage to begin to change things in our own communities."
+The fact that New York City LGBTs would stand up and defend themselves against unwarranted police harassment gave us all the courage to begin to change things in our own cities and towns."

-When the AIDS pandemic struck in 1981, Scott helped organize Oklahoma City's first Gay political organization and assisted in bringing in national experts to educate his community about the mysterious new killer disease -- then known as Gay-related immune deficiency (GRID).
+When the AIDS pandemic struck in 1981, Scott helped organize Oklahoma City's first Gay political organization and assisted in bringing in national experts to educate his community about the mysterious new killer disease -- then known as Gay Related Immune Deficiency (GRID).
 In 1984, Scott moved to Los Angeles.
-With the government still ignoring the carnage, Scott continued to raise money to help fund Bruce Voeller's Mariposa Foundation.
+With the government still ignoring the carnage, Scott continued to raise money to help fund Bruce Voeller's Mariposa Foundation. which was co-founded by Karen DeCrow (former president of the National Organization of Women), and Aryeh Neier (former executive director of the American Civil Liberties Union).
 Voeller was a biologist and AIDS researcher who pioneered the use of nonoxynol-9 as a spermacide and topical virus-transmission preventative.
-VoellerŐs later research centered on the reliability of various brands of condoms in preventing the spread of diseases, and on viral leakage studies for the (then) recently approved "female" condom.
+Voeller's later research centered on the reliability of various brands of condoms in preventing the spread of diseases, and on viral leakage studies for the (then) recently approved "female" condom.

 Moving to Honolulu in 1986 with the AIDS pandemic raging, Foster was stunned to find no politically-organized Gay community.
 He remembers, "I looked for a Gay newspaper just to see what the community in Hawai'i was like and there wasn't one; no Gay newspaper or any sign of a politically organized community.
 There was the Life Foundation - and they were doing great work for AIDS - but in those days they were somewhat closeted.
 The community simply had no credible, visible role models speaking out."